 How is an upright bass shaped?

 Some scholars believe that the upright bass is descended from the viola da gamba, which originated in Europe during the 15th century, whereas others are of the opinion that the bass is more similar to the internal construction of instruments in the violin family rather than the viol family.
 The bass shares features with members of the violin family, such as a vertical bridge, a scroll, and a tailpiece.
 Like viols, though, the upright bass has a flat back and sloped shoulders.
 Basses can sound and look different from each other because the design has never been completely standardized.

 What is an upright bass made of?

 A bass will generally consist of several different kinds of wood.
 Maple is used to build the neck, back, and ribs.
 Spruce is used to construct the top.
 Bass fingerboards and tailpieces are made of ebony.
 There are also basses made of laminated plywood.
-Those basses are widely used in music conservatories and youth symphonies as well as in popular and folk music groups.
+Those basses are widely used in music conservatories and youth symphonies as well as in pop and folk music groups.

 What are upright bass strings made from?

 Historically, upright bass strings were made from gut, which is sheeps intestines.
 Steel has mostly replaced the use of gut.
 Bassists who are members of musical groups such as baroque ensembles and traditional blues bands may still use gut-stringed basses.
 There are also bass strings constructed of nylon.
 Lower strings are nylon-wrapped wire whereas higher strings are pure nylon.